Search

 Use a nearby outlet whenever possible

-Do not turn cord routing into a tripping hazard
+Do not create a tripping hazard

 A massage chair should not sit where the cord cuts across a main walking path.
 If the only way to power the chair creates a frequent trip point, that location is probably not the right one.